William M. Branham: Style

 Most revivalists of the era were flamboyant but Branham was usually calm and spoke quietly, only occasionally raising his voice.
 His preaching style was described as "halting and simple", and crowds were drawn to his stories of angelic visitation and "constant communication with God".
 Branham tailored his language usage to best connect to his audiences.
 When speaking to poor and working-class audiences, he tended to use poor grammar and folksy language; when speaking to more educated audiences and ministerial associations, he generally spoke using perfect grammar and avoided slang usage.

 He refused to discuss controversial doctrinal issues during the healing campaigns, and issued a policy statement that he would only minister on the "great evangelical truths".
 He insisted his calling was to bring unity among the different churches he was ministering to and to urge the churches to return to the roots of early Christianity.

 In the first part of his meetings, one of Branham's companion evangelists would preach a sermon.
 Ern Baxter or F. F. Bosworth usually filled this role, but other ministers like Paul Cain also participated in Branham's campaigns in later years.
 Baxter generally focused on bible teaching; Bosworth counseled supplicants on the need for faith and the doctrine of divine healing.
 Following their build-up, Branham would take the podium and deliver a short sermon, in which he usually related stories about his personal life experiences.

 Branham would often request God to "confirm his message with two-or-three faith inspired miracles".
-Supplicants seeking healing submitted prayer cards to Branham's campaign team stating their name, address, and condition; Branham's team would select a number of submissions to be prayed for personally by Branham and organized a prayer line.
+Supplicants seeking healing were issued numbered prayer cards by Branham's campaign team on which they could fill out their name and affliction; Branham or his campaign team would select a number of prayer cards to be prayed for personally by Branham and organized a prayer line.
 After completing his sermon, he would proceed with the prayer line where he would pray for the sick.
 Branham would often tell supplicants what they suffered from, their name, and their address.
+In some cases members of Branham's campaign team would collect the card from the supplicant to confirm Branham's diagnosis after they were prayed for by Branham.